zapier/visual-builder/docs/_docs/auth.md

 ### [Session Auth](https://platform.zapier.com/docs/session)

-Session authentication also starts with users providing their app credentials.
+Session authentication also starts with users providing their app credentials, such as their username and password.
 Using the credentials, Zapier makes an API call to a token exchange URL, and exchanges the credentials for an authentication token.
 The token is used to authenticate every subsequent API call.

 _→ [Add Session Auth to your Zapier Integration](https://platform.zapier.com/docs/session)_